-Job Summary: This position is responsible for the ongoing operations and management of health center programs and support services, ensuring that the support services and programs meet and comply with regulatory agencies, program regulations and payer requirements.
-The position ensures, through management staff, the operations are occurring in a cost effective, customer orientated, quality driven manner according to CCHCI’s mission, strategic plan, tactical plan, operational plan, and establish policies and procedures in compliance with the Patient Centered Medical Home model and the HRSA Health Center Program requirements.
+Job Summary: Chief Operations Officer (COO) is responsible for ongoing operations and management of health center programs and support services, ensuring support services and programs meet and comply with regulatory agencies, program regulations and payer requirements.
+Position ensures, through management staff, the operations are occurring in a cost effective, customer orientated, quality driven manner according to CCHCI’s mission, strategic plan, tactical plan, operational plan, and establishes policies and procedures in compliance with Patient Centered Medical Home, JCACHO HRSA Health Center Program requirements.
 Provides operational guidance and oversight for Strategic Planning, Business Development, Grant Management, Project Management, Contract Management, Health Information Management, Information Technology and Systems, Operational Compliance and Program Monitoring responsibilities.

 Qualifications and Requirements:

 Requirements listed below are representative of the knowledge, skill, and/or ability required for the position.
 The job description and duties may be modified at any time to meet operational needs.